Byron Rushing: Career

 Representative Rushing was an original sponsor of the gay rights bill and the chief sponsor of the law to end discrimination on the basis of sexual orientation in public schools.
 He is a spokesman against the restoration of the death penalty in Massachusetts and for a moratorium on executions in the nation.
 He leads the effort for size acceptance and anti-discrimination on the basis of height and weight.
-He led the Commonwealth's anti-apartheid efforts and was the co-author, with Simon Billenness, and chief sponsor of the Massachusetts Burma law that was struck down by the U.S. Supreme Court in 2000.
+He led the Commonwealth's anti-apartheid efforts and was the co-author, with Simon Billenness, and chief sponsor of the Massachusetts Burma law, which was struck down by the U.S. Supreme Court in 2000.
 He was the chief sponsor of the health reform law ending pre-existing condition refusals by insurance companies.
 He is a chief sponsor of legislation for needle exchange programs and over-the-counter sale of sterile needles.
 Rushing advocated for hospitals to establish a set of guidelines to treat victims of violence.
 He was a sponsor of establishing a rule to provide "treatment on demand" for substance abuse.
 Rushing acts as a co-chair for the Massachusetts Health Disparities Council.
 Before his defeat in the 2018 Massachusetts House election, Rushing had also been a consistent opponent of primary seat belt laws in the Bay State, citing racial profiling concerns that such laws would be over-applied to minority drivers in Massachusetts; this issue once again manifested itself as part of a "hands-free cellphone" state-level law proposed by Governor Charlie Baker in January 2019.